stackviolator/open-crucible/README.md

     View Results:
     The page will display:
-        The combined prompt (system + user)
+    - The combined prompt (system + user)
-        The tokens corresponding to the user prompt The raw model output (including any special tokens) The cleaned output tokens after processing
+    - The tokens corresponding to the user prompt
+    - The raw model output (including any special tokens)

-This setup is especially useful for exploring how prompt injections might affect the behavior of large language models.
+    - The cleaned output tokens after processing